-- CDBG funds will be used to assist homeless, non-homeless and special needs groups in activities such as housing maintenance and rehabilitation, public facilities and improvements, and supportive services. - ESG funds will be used to assist homeless groups in activities such as rehabilitation or remodeling of buildings, operations and maintenance of a facility, essential supportive services (i.e. case management, counseling, and childcare), homeless prevention, rapid-rehousing and grant administration. - CoC funds will be used to provide both permanent supportive housing to homeless individuals and families with disabilities and permanent housing to homeless households, through activities including, but not limited to, rent assistance, case management, and other supportive services. - State funds will be used to assist homeless groups in activities such as capital improvements, rental housing, operations and maintenance, street outreach, homeless management information system, rapid-rehousing and grant administration.
+- CDBG funds will be used to assist homeless, non-homeless and special needs groups in activities such as housing maintenance and rehabilitation, public facilities and improvements, and supportive services. - ESG funds will be used to assist homeless groups in activities such as rehabilitation or remodeling of buildings to be used as emergency shelters, operation and maintenance of an emergency shelter facility, homeless management information system and data quality capacity, essential supportive services (i.e. case management, counseling, and childcare), homeless prevention, rapid-rehousing and grant administration. - CoC funds will be used to provide both permanent supportive housing to homeless individuals and families with disabilities and permanent housing to homeless households, through activities including, but not limited to, rent assistance, case management, and other supportive services; and will be used to provide support for homeless management information system activities. - State funds will be used to assist homeless groups in activities such as capital improvements, rental housing, operations and maintenance, street outreach, homeless management information system, rapid-rehousing and grant administration.

-Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including: Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs
+Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including

+Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs